-Problem (5) [20 points] Make a graph where A expands more nodes than uniform-cost search to find the optimal solution.
+Make a graph where A^{} expands more nodes than uniform-cost search to find the optimal solution (without depending on any tie breaks causing the difference).
 Note, your graph needs at least two paths from the initial state to the goal (i.e. really a graph and not a tree in disguise).
 After you make this graph, answer the following questions with either a graph which has the property or a sound justification for why not: